 - Planned food produced: Almost All, around 90%

 - Food produced locally: Almost All, around 90%

 - Internet Fast?: There is no internet access at our community.

 - Cell Phone Service: Good for most people.

 - Dietary Practice: Omnivorous (plants and animals), Local (food sourced within 150 miles), Organic (no pesticides or synthetic fertilizers), GMO Free (only non-genetically modified organisms), Mostly Vegetarian, Opportunivore (dumpster diving, nature harvesting, etc.), Dairy-Free, Gluten-Free

 - Dietary Choice or Restrictions: No – people may eat however they wish.

 - Common Spiritual Practice(s): Ecumenical (accepts all religions or spiritual practices), Eclectic (integrates multiple religious or spiritual beliefs), Mixed Eastern Philosophy or Practice, MahaAnuAti Yoga

 - Spiritual Practice Expected?: Yes

-The Monastery, Long Beach, dharma, seva, yoga, mindfulness, offline, lay-monastery, spirit
+The Monastery, Long Beach, dharma, seva, yoga, mindfulness, offline, spirit